astropy/astropy-APEs/APE2.rst

 * The currently under-development version "v0.4" will be the first following the release cycle.
 Because v0.3 was released On the last Monday in Nov 2013, the feature freeze and beta for v0.4 will be scheduled for the last Monday in April 2014, With a release at the end of May 2014.
-The milestone on github will thus need to be updated to match this.
+The milestone on GitHub will thus need to be updated to match this.
-* The first LTS release (v1.0) will then come six months after v0.4, so an appropriate milestone will need to be added to github.
+* The first LTS release (v1.0) will then come six months after v0.4, so an appropriate milestone will need to be added to GitHub.
 Following that, milestones should be added as needed to reflect the versioning scheme described in this APE.
 * The documentation should be updated to mention the existence of LTS releases